PhD Program Application Process

 8. Official GMAT or GRE Score Report

-Submit an official copy of your GMAT score by selecting the GMAT Business School program name Charles H. Lundquist College of Business – PhD Program (code = KSQ-5N-72).
-For more information on registration, test centers, test preparation materials, and test fees, please visit the GMAT website.
+Submitting official GMAT scores: You can submit your official GMAT score report by selecting the GMAT business school program name Charles H. Lundquist College of Business – PhD Program (code = KSQ-5N-72).

-Official GRE score by using the GRE Institutional Code for the University of Oregon (4846) and the GRE Departmental code for Business Administration and Management (4201).
-Get more information on preparing for and scheduling a GRE exam.
+Submitting official GRE scores: You can submit your official GRE score report by using the GRE institutional code for the University of Oregon (4846) and the GRE departmental code for business administration and management (4201).

 9. Language Competency